MapItAnywhere/MapItAnywhere/README.md

 The first stage of the MIA data engine is to get the first person images.
 First, if you want to pull your own locations, copy the example configuration from `mia/conf/example.yaml` and edit the cities list to specify the cities you want.
 Feel free to explore the other well-documented FPV options in the configuration file.

+Second, you need to acquire an access token for the [Mapillary API](https://www.mapillary.com/developer/api-documentation).

-Once configuration is done simply run the following from inside your docker container with working dir set to this repo:
+Once configuration is done and you have your token simply run the following from inside your docker container with working dir set to this repo:

-    python3.9 -m mia.fpv.get_fpv --cfg mia/conf/<YOUR_CONFIG>.yaml
+    python3.9 -m mia.fpv.get_fpv --cfg mia/conf/<YOUR_CONFIG>.yaml --token <MLY_TOKEN>

 That's it !
 The engine will now automatically fetch, filter, and process your FPV images.
 You may get a few errors specifying that some images were unable to be fetched due to permission limitations.
 That is normal and the engine will continue.